 A number of Irish Universities have taken steps to improve access for protection applicants.
 A total of seven out of the eight Irish universities offered full-time scholarships.
-Eight of the 11 institutes of technology also offer scholarships or access support.256 The Irish Refugee Council's Education Fund, using donations from members of the public, makes grants to support access to higher education.
-In the academic year 2019-2020 the Fund gave grants to 65 people in 16 counties.
+Eight of the 11 institutes of technology also offer scholarships or access support.391 The Irish Refugee Council's Education Fund, using donations from members of the public, makes grants to support access to higher education.
+In the academic year 2020-2021 the Fund gave grants to 60 students.